cleminso/cleminso.xyz/content/TL;DR/005-tldr.md

 --> *The success of business communication is like*:

-Apple example with lambda marketing:
+Example if Apple were using a lambda marketing:

 - what? we make great computers

 - How? they're beautifully designed, simple to use, and user-friendly.

 => Do you wanna buy one?

-Apple current communication:
+Apple's current communication:

 - why? in everything we do, we believe in challenging the status quo.
 We believe in thinking differently

-- how? the way to challenge the status quo is by making our products beautiful designed, simple to use, and user-friendly
+- how? the way to challenge the status quo is by making our products beautifully designed, simple to use, and user-friendly

 - what? we just happen to make great computers